 Blog

-Today’s VERT Alert addresses Microsoft’s February 2022 Security Updates.
-VERT is actively working on coverage for these vulnerabilities and expects to ship ASPL-985 on Wednesday, February 9th.
-In-The-Wild & Disclosed CVEs CVE-2022-21989 This month, only a single vulnerability, CVE-2022-21989 has been publicly disclosed and Microsoft is not...
+Today’s VERT Alert addresses Microsoft’s May 2022 Security Updates.
+VERT is actively working on coverage for these vulnerabilities and expects to ship ASPL-1002 on Wednesday, May 11th.
+CVE-2022-26925 In-The-Wild & Disclosed CVEs Based on Microsoft’s limited documentation, this appears to be a resurgence and/or improved version of PetitPotam.
+This...

 Blog